wilsonalbert/obiee_ftp_server/README.md

 # obiee_ftp_server

-OBIEE send content to ftp server / network folder
+This repository contains the components for the page: OBIEE send content to ftp server / network folder

-Components for page:

 https://wapcobiee.wordpress.com/2015/08/27/obiee-send-content-to-ftp-server-network-folder/